kirstymcmc/rnaseq-processing/README.md

 ### Make sample table text file
 Trinity accepts a text file via --samples_file rather than looping through reads [see here](https://github.com/trinityrnaseq/trinityrnaseq/wiki/Running-Trinity).
 Run make_sample_table.py and provide the directory containing your clean reads.
 ### Run trinity
 [Trinity](https://github.com/trinityrnaseq/trinityrnaseq) is used for de novo transcriptome assembly with default parameters.
 Script to run Trinity is in trinity.sh.
+Ensure you have the latest [trinity image](https://data.broadinstitute.org/Trinity/TRINITY_SINGULARITY/) downloaded and stored in the same directory as your clean reads.

 ## Post-processing
+postprocessing.sh contains all post-processing steps to process and assess quality and completeness of de novo assembly:
+- Remove redundancy with CD-HIT
+- Produce basic statistics with trinity script TrinityStats.pl
+- Quanitfy read representation by mapping reads back to assembly with BowTie2
+- Prepare new gene trans map for non-reduntant assembly
+- Build gene expression matrices for DEG analysis with kallisto (can also modify to run with salmon)
+- Calculate ExN50 for assembly